 “My track’s good and is well marked”, I insisted.

 Now, Elin is a top orienteer who hopes to make the Swedish junior team next season.
 I trust her judgement, but I also trust my own.
 I called out to maintain our tracks and see if they merged, or see what happened.
 We began to diverge, but were still in voice contact.
 Elin called out that her track had the hut on it, so I went to join her.

 “My track must be the one I was remembering from yesteryear, but I have no guarantee that it goes to the new car park, so let’s take the road for speed”.

 This we did, and found a very happy baby Gus with my homemade muesli bars kind of spilling out of his grinning, satisfied mouth.
-My stomach felt very ill, however, when my husband said our daughter had not returned.
+However, my stomach felt very ill, when my husband asked where our daughter was, and we realised she had not returned.

 Had she twisted her ankle or injured herself right up the top, or was she on the “other” track?
 Probably the latter.
 Let’s sound the horn in case that can guide her in.
 It didn’t.

 Frantic with worry as she ran downhill, she realised she was on the wrong track, but reasoned it must be going somewhere useful, so she might as well follow it to the bottom and find someone who would let her use their phone.
 After much horn bipping, with the sun getting lower in the sky and with me wondering whether we should think about calling Search and Rescue, the sound of her phone ringing was music to our ears.
-She had found a very nice lady and called herself, knowing we’d answer.
+She had found a very nice lady and called her phone which was still in the car, knowing we’d answer.
 Her track ended up at a place that was 11 kms away by car.
 Toddler Gus kept munching his muesli slabs, unconcerned at the absence of his very worried mother.
 But now all was well.
 We drove to collect her.